 Programme Goals and Design

-- The opportunity to learn from international experts sharing evidence-based future-focused insights into the most relevant trends and challenges for families at global or regional level.
+- The opportunity to learn from peers, leading academics and international experts sharing evidence-based future-focused insights into the most relevant trends and challenges for families at global or regional level.

-- Structured one-to-one support throughout the programme to help participants explore purpose specific to their context and develop transformative, commercially relevant strategies and tools that reflect family values and the needs and aspirations of the communities in which they are embedded.
+- Structured support throughout the programme to help participants explore purpose specific to their context and develop transformative, commercially relevant strategies and tools that reflect family values and the needs and aspirations of their communities.

 - A safe space to hear radical voices and debate challenging and sensitive issues, such as the future of wealth in a context of growing inequality and new paradigms of power.